Join our facebook group!

-Fun Number Sense Activities with Free Activity for Kindergarten and First Grade!
+Fun Number Sense Activities for Kindergarten

 Let’s first go over some number sense terms, then I will show you some number sense activities that will help you teach number sense in a fun way.

-What is number sense?
+What is Number Sense?

 In simple terms, number sense is a person’s ability to understand, relate, and connect numbers.
 Children with strong number sense are able to think fluidly and flexibly about numbers.
 Our goal is for a child to discuss, use and understand numbers.
 This understanding helps students identify number relationships in order to solve mathematical problems.